SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 2. 21st Amendment Brewery

-Occupying a prime spot at 563 2nd St. you will find 21st Amendment Brewery’s brewpub.
-A charming, lively and welcoming place, this is one of my favorite breweries in San Francisco and I’ve been visiting it regularly for over 20 years.
+21st Amendment Brewery’s brewpub is a charming, lively place—one of my favorite breweries in San Francisco, which I’ve been visiting regularly for over 20 years.

 >> More great places to check out in the South of Market District